 |Accor Live Limitless||2:1||2||2|

-As you can see, the poor transfer ratio begets a loss in miles value when you transfer to many of these programs.
-However, there are a few standouts where you can stretch the value of your points, and you can always go digging for particularly valuable airline redemptions.
+As you can see, the poor transfer ratio begets a loss in miles value when you transfer to a few of these programs.
+However, with the issuer working on transfer ratios, there are programs where you can stretch the value of your points and miles, and you can always go digging for particularly valuable airline redemptions.

-Earn 60,000 bonus miles with the Venture card
+Earn 100,000 bonus miles with the new Venture X card

-In addition to earning bonus miles on every purchase, the Capital One Venture card allows new cardholders to earn 60,000 miles if you spend $3,000 on purchases in the first 3 months.
+In addition to earning bonus miles on every purchase, the Capital One Venture X card allows new cardholders to earn 100,000 miles when they spend $10,000 on purchases in the first six months.

-Cardholders have the opportunity to squeeze a lot of value out of the Venture card – especially during the first year.
-Assuming a value of 1.4 cents per Venture mile, the card’s 60,000-mile sign-up bonus is worth around $840.
-Even when you subtract the card’s annual fee, that’s a high earning potential in year one.
+Cardholders have the opportunity to get excellent value out of the Venture X card – especially during the first year.
+Assuming a value of 1.85 cents per Venture mile (according to the recent The Points Guy valuations), the card’s 100,000-mile sign-up bonus is worth around $1,850.
+Plus, for a limited time, new cardholders can receive up to $200 in statement credits for vacation rentals within the first year with the card.
+Even when you subtract the card’s annual fee, that’s an outstanding potential in year one.

 Value of sign-up bonus

-Combine that amount with the 2 miles per dollar rate earned on all purchases, and you have the potential to earn a large amount of rewards in the first year alone.
+Combine that amount with the 2 miles per dollar rate earned on all purchases, and you have the potential to earn plenty of rewards in the first year alone.